ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

 1. Background
 1. Do you have the required hardware?
 1. Getting and installing DOcker
-1. Getting a prebuilt DOcker on DOckerhub
+1. Getting and running a prebuilt DOcker from DOckerhub
-1. Getting the Machine Learning DOcker to run

 Chapter 1